frischHWC/frischHWC.github.io/index.md

-Welcome to frisch's blog !
+Welcome to Francois's blog !

-Goal is to share tools, knowledge, tips and tricks on my favorite topics: Big Data, Private and Public Cloud, Kubernetes.
+Goal is to share tools, knowledge, tips and tricks on my favorite topics: Big Data, Kubernetes, Private and Public Cloud.

-TEST TEST :D
+I also love to code and make things work, so I'll share with you tools I developed.